unswexplains/unswexplains.github.io/d635df96a630/content.md

 %% Visualising data with boxes %%

-# The 2020 Tokyo Olympics women's marathon
+# The women's marathon

-There were 73 finishers in the women's marathon at the 2020 Tokyo Summer Olympics.
-Here are their times, in minutes:
+There were 73 finishers in the women's marathon at the 2020 Tokyo Olympics.
+Here's a selection of their times, in minutes:

 ```
 Pos Name                    Time